Touring Walt Disney World with Cognitive Disabilities

 Entering the Parks

 Entering the Disney World theme parks may be intimidating for those with cognitive disabilities.
 Once you get to the entrance from the bus stop or parking lot you then must go through baggage check.
 After that, you use your ticket/Magicband to enter the park, and then you are surrounded by a very exciting environment.
 All of these stimuli, from security guards to other excited families, may be a lot for someone with cognitive disabilities.
 Be sure to prepare accordingly.
+Anticipating that entering the parks could pose a challenge gives you the opportunity to practice and get ready for this experience.

 Where to go for help